 For cash deposits and cash equivalents, Custodial Credit Risk is the risk that in the event of a bank failure, the System's deposits may not be returned to it.
 The System's deposits are held by State Street Bank and Trust Company.
-As of June 30, 2018 and 2017, the System had fair value bank balances of \$31,193,296 and \$7,727,344, respectively, which are in demand deposit accounts subject to coverage by Federal Deposit Insurance Corporation (FDIC) but not collateralized.
-The standard deposit insurance coverage limit is \$250,000.
-The System does not have a deposit policy for custodial credit risk; however, the management believes that the System's credit risk exposure is mitigated by the financial strength of the banking institution in which the deposits are held.
+As of June 30, 2019 and 2018, the System had fair value cash balances of \$11,556,462 and \$31,193,296, respectively.
+Management believes that the System's credit risk exposure is mitigated by the financial strength of the banking institution in which the deposits are held.